 Stefan attacked the strategic Black Sea port of Chilia, held by a Hungarian-Wallachian garrison.
 Artillery bombardment wounded Stefan severely in the leg — a wound that plagued him for life.
 The assault failed.

-In June 1462, Stefan the Great of Moldavia besieged the fortress of Chilia on the Danube, then held by a Hungarian-Wallachian garrison under Vlad III Țepeș's authority.
+In June 1462, Stefan the Great of Moldova besieged the fortress of Chilia on the Danube, then held by a Hungarian-Wallachian garrison under Vlad III Țepeș's authority.
 Stefan was wounded in the ankle by a handgun shot and forced to withdraw after two days.
 He would return successfully in 1465.

 Casualties & Outcome